langeprod/cs-nditomp4-with-timecode/README.md

 ## Output
 - Output files are written to the same directory as the input, with `_transcoded.mov` appended to the filename.
 - If the output file already exists, it will be skipped.

-## Requirements
-- Windows with PowerShell
-- `ffmpeg2` must be installed and available in your PATH (the script can add it for you with `-Init`)

 ## Example
 ```powershell